The Best HEPA Vacuums For Controlling Allergens

 What Is House Dust?

 I try to vacuum regularly with a HEPA vacuum cleaner, or at least when I know company is coming over.
-Whenever I use my Dyson HEPA vacuum cleaner, I manage to fill the Dyson collection bin full of junk from my carpets and floors, but just what is all that dirt and fuzz?
+Whenever I use my Miele HEPA vacuum cleaner, I can see and even breathe the difference, but just what is all that dirt and fuzz?
 Research shows that about 70-90% of what we vacuum up is gray/brown dust that contains a significant amount of dead skin cells.
 Somewhere between 5 and 25% of that debris is carpet or smaller fibers that have been loosened by traffic or by the mechanism of the vacuum itself.
 About 5% of the waste collection is hair.
-The remaining vacuumed debris is actually what can be the most dangerous for allergy sufferers containing fur, food particles, insects, mites, sand and mineral dust, pollen and other plant parts, carbon and other pollution particles, and paper and packing materials.
-Other vacuumed microbes include soil and skin organisms, bacteria and mold spores like penecillium, ascoporium, aspergillus and alternarium.
+The remaining vacuumed debris is actually what can be the most dangerous for allergy sufferers, containing fur, food particles, insects, mites, sand and mineral dust, pollen and other plant parts, carbon and other pollution particles, and paper and packing materials.
+Other vacuumed microbes include soil and skin organisms, and bacteria and mold spores like penecillium, ascoporium, aspergillus and alternarium.
 There may even be allergenic animal dander – even if there is no pet in the home.

-Why Doctors Recommend HEPA Vacuuum Cleaners For Controlling Dust And Other Allergens?
+Why Doctors Recommend HEPA Vacuum Cleaners for Controlling Dust and Other Allergens?

 Carpeting is a haven for bacteria and dust mites, but furniture and beds are actually the most concentrated source of dust mites.
 Because of this, any home allergy-proofing regimen should start with encasing your home's mattresses and pillows.
-Encasings are the most doctor-recommended, non-drug allergy prevention method.
-You can prevent exposure to mites and dander on furniture by treating it with any number of home treatments designed to limit airborne allergen exposure.
+Encasings are the most doctor-recommended, non-drug allergy prevention method you can take.
+You can prevent exposure to mites and dander on carpet and furniture by treating them with any number of home treatments designed to limit airborne allergen exposure.
 Many doctors recommend such treatments for their allergy and asthma patients.

 Another critical step to controlling house dust is vacuuming carpet regularly with a HEPA vacuum cleaner.
 There is certainly a fair share of vacuum hype out there, but what our customers truly want to know is what do doctors recommend and what vacuums have we tested and found effective.
 Dr. Dennis Spangler, Chief Medical Officer for the Atlanta Allergy and Asthma Clinic says, "none of them are any good unless it's a HEPA vacuum.
 Those types of filters significantly eliminate the dust particles in the room."
 The American Academy of Allergy Asthma and Immunology agrees - one of their Indoor Allergen tips includes the following admonition: "People with allergies should use a vacuum with a HEPA filter or a double bag, since using a standard or water-filtered vacuum cleaner stirs dust up into the air."

 Upright vs. Canister.
-Efficient HEPA vacuums are available in a variety of styles and price ranges and come with any number of features.
+Efficient HEPA vacuums are available in a variety of styles and price ranges, and come with any number of features.
 One of the first questions to ask yourself is whether you prefer a canister or an upright.
-One of our vacuum representatives told me recently that canisters are much more popular in the northeast and Europe than in other regions, while demand for uprights is much higher in the south and southwest.
+One of our vacuum representatives told me recently that canisters are much more popular in the Northeast and Europe than in other regions, while demand for uprights is much higher in the South and Southwest.
 True to statistics, I purchased a HEPA upright vacuum cleaner for my Georgia home.
 The advantages to a HEPA upright vacuum cleaner are its strength on carpeted surfaces and the ability to adjust the cleaning head to different carpet heights.
 I also like the relative simplicity of vacuuming with an upright ‒ no extra cords, nozzles or tubes unless I want to use them.
-The advantage of some newer uprights is their ability to act like a canister with a detachable hose, variety of attachments and long power cord.
+The advantage of some newer uprights is their ability to act like a canister with an integrated extendable hose, variety of attachments, and long power cord.

-I find that my new HEPA upright vacuum is a little less agile in and around our living room furniture.
+I find that my now not so new HEPA upright vacuum is a little less agile in and around our living room furniture.
 Some manufacturers have since addressed this shortcoming.
 Miele S7 Series uprights feature a SwivelNeck™ design that easily maneuvers the upright around corners, curves and edges, which can also be positioned to lay the vacuum virtually flat to the floor to reach under low furniture.
-In addition to their reduced maneuverability and limited ability to reach into small places, uprights can also be louder and heavier than canister models.
+In addition to the reduced maneuverability and limited ability of some uprights to reach into small places, uprights can also be louder and heavier than canister models.
 Knowing weight can be a deterrent for some people.
 The Dyson DC35 Multi-Floor Digital Slim Cordless is a stick upright weighing just 4.9 pounds.
-It's designed with a lower center of gravity and a more ergonomic handle for easier control.
-Size and storage can also be an issue for those of you who live in smaller living spaces ‒ you may want the lightweight, compact design of sticks like the Dyson DC35 or canisters like the Electrolux Ergospace El4103A or the Eureka Mighty Mite Pet Lover 3684F are better suited for your needs.
+It's designed with a lower center of gravity for less body strain, and a more ergonomic handle for easier control.
+Size and storage can also be an issue for those of you who live in smaller living spaces ‒ you may find the lightweight, compact design of sticks like the Dyson DC35 or canisters like the Electrolux Ergospace El4103A or the Eureka Mighty Mite Pet Lover 3684F are better suited for your needs.

 Bagged vs. Bagless.
 Bagless vacuum cleaners have become increasingly popular since their introduction in the early 1990s.
 Dyson has had a great amount of success dispelling the prevailing view that a bagless vacuum is not recommended for an allergy sufferer.
-In fact, we even warned against bagless vacuums because many of them are not well sealed and particles are not settled well in the collection chamber so when the user tries to empty them, they are greeted with an allergenic dust cloud.
-This was an obvious concern of mine, as well as many of my co-workers who tested the Dyson.
-However, I found that if done carefully, emptying the Dyson vacuum created no more dust exposure than emptying a typical bagged vacuum.
+In fact, we even warned against bagless vacuums because many of them are not well sealed and particles are not settled well in the collection chamber, so when the user tries to empty them, they are greeted with an allergenic dust cloud.
+This was an obvious concern of mine in the past, as well as many of my co-workers who tested a Dyson.
+At the time, I found that if done carefully, emptying the Dyson vacuum created no more dust exposure than emptying a typical bagged vacuum.
 Dyson has since made great strides in overcoming this issue in its newer models, like the DC35 Cordless Slim, which features a bottom-empty tank that you open by pushing a slide lever for more hygienic disposal.
 However, I would still advise that a highly sensitive individual wear a high-efficiency mask when emptying a bagless vacuum cleaner or have someone else do it for you.
 My favorite part of going bagless is the obvious savings in not having to purchase replacement bags.
-And in the case of Dyson vacuums, even the HEPA filters are lifetime and don't need replacing (nor do their belts or other parts for that matter).
+And, in the case of Dyson vacuums, even the HEPA filters are lifetime and don't need replacing (nor do their belts or other parts for that matter).

 Over the years, we have supported a core of bagged vacuum cleaners with HEPA final filters.
 Dustbag disposal, however, can also be a concern, especially for allergic individuals.
-All of our Electrolux Models use bags that also include an easy-empty feature which protects the user from exposure to any of the bag's contents.
+All of our Electrolux Models and Miele models use bags that also include an easy bag removal feature that protects the user from exposure to any of the bag's contents.
 If you are hesitant to part with your current vacuum but want more protection from allergens, using high-efficiency HEPA replacement bags is an important allergy-reduction option.
-Our Aller-Vac and Micro-Cleanvacuum bags are available for a variety of vacuum models.

 Power and Filtration.
 Most domestic vacuums measure power in wattage.
-Most canisters operate at about 1100 watts and most uprights pull about 1400 watts.
+Most canisters operate at about 1100 watts and most uprights pull between 1200-1400 watts.
 Wattage is an indicator of the power with which the motor spins.
-Some manufacturers also use figures such Air Wattage and Water Lift that measure the suction power of the machine.
+Some manufacturers also use figures, such as Air Wattage and Water Lift that measure the suction power of the machine.

 Handheld Models.
-Nothing beats the convenience of a cordless, handheld vacuum for kitchen crevices, quick car cleanup and spills.
-However, even small handheld vacuums can exhaust dirty air, which is why I recommend the DirtTamer Supreme or DirtTamer Ultima HEPA Handvac by FilterStream.
+Nothing beats the convenience of a cordless, handheld vacuum for spills, kitchen crevices, and quick car cleanup.
+However, even small handheld vacuums can exhaust dirty air, which is why I recommend the DirtTamer Supreme by FilterStream or the CleanWave Sanitizing Portable by Verilux.
 Each comes with extra-strong suction power, as well as attachments for various applications.
-These HEPA filtered hand vacs do the trick on small jobs without compromising the air you breathe.
+These HEPA-filtered hand vacs do the trick on small jobs without compromising the air you breathe.

 As you can see, we highly recommend HEPA filtration.
-Beyond that, the type of vacuum you choose largely depends on your living space, budget and desire for various features like telescoping wands, headlights, extra attachments, etc. Below is an abbreviated chart showing some of our available home vacuums and some helpful information about each of them.
+Beyond that, the type of vacuum you choose largely depends on your living space, budget, and desire for various features like telescoping wands, headlights, extra attachments, etc. Below is a chart showing some of our available home vacuums and some helpful information about each of them.

 |Make & Model||Type||HEPA Filter||Key Feature||Price|